boturnbow/monarisa/_posts/2019-03-17-bow-lockers.md

 <!--more-->

+![Gluing the Coaming](/assets/images/locker-gluing.jpg)

+![Coaming](/assets/images/locker-coaming.jpg)

 I built the hatches by first fitting the frames to the coaming with the proper gap and gluing them in place.
 Then I glued ply to the top of the frames and trimmed it flush with the router.
 I added fiberglass and the supports for rope hinges.
-To get a non-slip surface for the decks I have been adding a non-slip powder used for concrete sealer.
-I add it to the last coat of epoxy before painting.

-![Gluing the Coaming](/assets/images/locker-gluing.jpg)

-![Coaming](/assets/images/locker-coaming.jpg)

 ![Gluing the Hatch Frame](/assets/images/locker-framing.jpg)